wzWang1991/TCP-Protocol-implementation/README.md

 	Get the file from server and save it to disk.
 You can use proxy between sender and receiver.
 Before every time using GET, change the parameter of proxy can make the transmission next "GET" experiencing different network environment.

 	You should not close the server or client when file is being transmitted.
+If you press ctrl+c on server side when file is transmitting, the client side will automatically exit.
+If you press ctrl+c on client side, the server side will continue running, and new users can use GET to fetch the file.

 	Only one client can use GET at the same time.
 But after a client finishing receiving file, other client can use GET to fetch file.